VCCE/VCC/docs/UserGuide.md

  NOTE: Before creating a "custom" version of VCC, We suggest you "Save" the current configuration under the new custom name first.
-This is because VCC writes many of the changes to an ini file as you go, so any changes you make will be saved under the current name.
+This is because VCC writes many of the changes to an ini file as you go, so any change you make will be saved under the current name.
 VCC starts under the "vcc.ini" file, so we suggest leaving that file "plain", saving under a custom name, then make your changes.
 Most changes will be save to the "new" file, but don't forget to "Save Config" when